spatialthoughts/qgis-tutorials/source/docs/making_a_map.rst

    :width: 700px
    :align: center

 20. Click on the :guilabel:`Item Properties` tab and select the layers which we do not want in the legend.
 Click the :guilabel:`-` button to remove it from the legend.
-Also, selec

 .. image:: /static/making_a_map/images/20.png
    :width: 700px